-Jolanta Dolewska lives and works in Glasgow and works predominantly with photography.
-Her artistic practice is driven by concerns about the power struggle of human beings in relation to their physical and political existence.
-Her installation Untold Retold, which makes use of a variety of material, including projections, clay and objects, derived from her publication ‘Reservoir‘ in which she explores what remains of photographs when they are passed on between generations.
+Jolanta Dolewska lives and works in Glasgow.
+Dolewska works with photography, projections, clay and objects.
+Her artistic practice is driven by concerns about power struggle of human beings in relation to their physical and political existence.

 As the ownership of imagery migrates, by default (without a written last will), from one realm (parent) to another (child), from the dead to the living.
 I use these photographs as the departure point for my personal enquiry in considering different possibilities and interpretations, with a desire to develop a discourse around found images; images which fall upon me and I absorbed and transformed them.